ashwin1014/react-redux-webpack-starter/README.md

 ### React Redux Webpack Starter <br/> <br/>

-> This Application was bootstrapped by create-react-app with npm eject and then made changes accordingly
+> This Application was bootstrapped by create-react-app with npm eject and then made changes accordingly<br />
-> Integrated with Eslint + Prettier and also uses husky + pretty-quick for safe commits.
+> Integrated with Eslint + Prettier and also uses husky + pretty-quick for safe commits.<br />
 > Added Redux for State Management

 <br />